StarmoonAI/Starmoon/firmware/README.md

 9. Connect to WiFi using the WiFi Captive portal
     - It is straightforward to connect to your local Wifi network with an SSID (WiFi name) and Password.
     - Once the device is on, it acts as an Access Point to connect to a known WiFi network.
-    - Find the device name "Starmoon device" in your list of local wifi networks.
+    - Find the device name "Starmoon AI device" in your list of local wifi networks.
     - Press "Configure Wifi" and type in your SSID and PW for your Wifi and connect.
-    - The Seeed Stuido XIAO ESP32S3 should then automatically connect to your Wifi and save your Wifi details.
+    - The Seeed Studio XIAO ESP32S3 should then automatically connect to your Wifi and save your Wifi details.

 ## Usage

 1. Power on the ESP32 device.
 2. The device will automatically connect to the WiFi network as set on the Captive portal.
 3. Press the button to initiate a full-duplex WebSocket connection to the server.
-4. The LED indicates the current status:

-    - Off: Not connected
-    - Solid On: Connected and listening on microphone
-    - Pulsing: Streaming audio output (receiving from server)

-5. Speak into the microphone to send audio to the server.
+4. Speak into the microphone to send audio to the server.
-6. The device will play audio received from the server through the speaker.
+5. The device will play audio received from the server through the speaker.

 <!-- ## Features -->